Mueller Wants to Talk to Hope Hicks Over Misleading Russia Statement

 Hicks takes pains to avoid the media spotlight.
 She rarely speaks with reporters on the record and never acts as a White House media surrogate.
 She has worked closely with Trump for years, and won his trust long before he announced his presidential bid.
 She is one of the handful of people the president truly trusts, outside of his immediate family.

-One White House advisor who spoke with Hicks recently said she expected to hear from Mueller.
+One White House adviser who spoke with Hicks recently said she expected to hear from Mueller.